You open up your store to check on your sales funnel, and you can see you have some work to do.

 My client, Pinpaper Press, saw that most of their referrals were going straight to the product page so they optimized the copywriting and product page design to highlight their brand as soon as you land on the page.

 From the get go you’ve got clear, clean visuals that tell you exactly what the product’s about: good old-fashioned holiday fun with a modern edge.”

 8. Do you have aspirational content?

-Most customers (other than your mom) aren’t buying your products because they love you.
+Most customers (other than your family) aren’t buying your products because they love you.
 They want your products to do something for them—solve a problem, make them better, help them do something.
 Your product pages should make it easy for them to see how your products can do that.

 “Make your content provide an answer to an aspiration,” advises Rosara Joseph from VentureWeb.
 “Think about how your product can help make your users’ lives more fun, enjoyable, or efficient.
 How does this bike make you a better, faster rider?
 How will these skis make you ski like a rock star in the deep powder?”